María Ponce de Bianco

 María Eugenia Ponce de Bianco (6 July 1924 – 17 or 18 December 1977) was an Argentine social activist.
 She was one of the founders of the Mothers of the Plaza de Mayo, an organization which searched for desaparecidos (victims of forced disappearance during Argentina's Dirty War).
 She was kidnapped, tortured, and murdered as a result of her involvement with the group.

 Life

 María Ponce was born in Tucumán, Argentina.
 From a young age, she expressed social concerns that led her to join the Communist Party of Argentina.

 On 24 March 1976, there was a coup d'etat in Argentina that installed a new regime (the "National Reorganization Process") founded on state terrorism.
-At that time, Ponce left the Communist Party that had grudgingly given her aid to start participating in the People's Revolutionary Army (ERP), collaborating with the relatives of desaparecidos and participating in the rounds in the Plaza de Mayo that led to the formation of the Mothers of the Plaza de Mayo.
+At that time, Ponce left the Communist Party that had withheld aid regarding investgation of the disappearance of her daughter, Alicia, to start participating in the People's Revolutionary Army (ERP), collaborating with the relatives of desaparecidos and participating in the rounds in the Plaza de Mayo that led to the formation of the Mothers of the Plaza de Mayo.